farmakis/rockfall_detection/README.md

   - Open3D 0.13.0
   - trimesh

-To compile the TensorFlow operations make sure the ''CUDA_ROOT'' path in '''tf_ops/compile_ops.sh''' points to the correct DUCA installation folder in your machine, and the compile by executing the following commands:
+To compile the TensorFlow operations make sure the CUDA_ROOT path in  tf_ops/compile_ops.sh  points to the correct DUCA installation folder in your machine.
+Then compile the operations by executing the following commands in the project's directory:

-''''
   chmod u+x tf_ops/compile_ops.sh
   tf_ops/compile_ops.sh
-''''

 # Usage